Target recalls Pillowfort weighted blankets for kids after two deaths - KTVZ

 The Pillowfort brand blankets can trap children inside if they unzip them and enter the blanket, posing a risk of suffocation.

-Two girls, ages 4 and 6, reportedly died after becoming entrapped in the cover of the blanket in April 2022 at Camp Lejune, NC.
+Two girls, ages 4 and 6, reportedly died after becoming entrapped in the cover of the blanket in April 2022 at Camp Lejeune, North Carolina.
 Target has received four reports of children becoming entrapped in these weighted blankets, including the two deaths.

-The United States Consumer Product Safety Commission and Target are urging consumers to stop using the recalled blankets immediately and return them to stores for a refund.
+The US Consumer Product Safety Commission and Target are urging consumers to stop using the recalled blankets immediately and return them to stores for a refund.

-The Pillowfort Weighted Blankets weight 6 pounds and measure 60 inches long and 40 inches wide.
+The Pillowfort Weighted Blankets weigh 6 pounds and measure 60 inches long and 40 inches wide.
 They have a removable, washable cover.
-The blankets come in 8 different prints or colors including unicorn white, space navy, pink, blue, gray, buffalo plaid red, blue constellation, and unicorn pink.
+The blankets come in eight different prints or colors including unicorn white, space navy, pink, blue, gray, buffalo plaid red, blue constellation and unicorn pink.

 The-CNN-Wire